EthanTolson/cse210-team10/README.md

 - Austin Eldredge -
 Hello! my names Austin, I was born and raised in Meridian, Idaho.
 I'm an avid longboarder and I love video games and cooking. my favorite color is maroon red.
 - Dawson Miskin -
-Hey Guys I am Dawson I am from Idaho Falls...not to far away from Rexburg, I enjoy exploring new palces and seeing new things, I also love to learn and am always looking for new things to work on.
+Hey Guys I am Dawson I am from Idaho Falls...not too far away from Rexburg, I enjoy exploring new palces and seeing new things, I also love to learn and am always looking for new things to work on.